Research Leadership Mastery

 "My team needs more from me than I can give."

 Most of your team are trainees.
 They're smart, but they're still developing technical skills, professional habits, and the ability to plan and follow through.
-The intellectual driving of the program sits almost entirely with you.
+The intellectual driving of the program is almost entirely your job.

 "Systems exist on paper, but they fall apart in practice."

 You've tried to put systems in place.
-Inventory protocols, onboarding documents, project tracking.
-But they decay quickly.
-People don't follow through.
+Inventories, onboarding documents, project tracking.
+But people don't follow through.
 And you don't have the bandwidth to enforce them.

 "No one wants this job to be their whole life anymore.
 Including me."